| |

 BORDER IRREGULARITY

-Much like symmetry, the outward edge of a normal mole is well defined and sharp, however, when the borders become irregular, hazy or ill defined, it is an indication that there may be uncontrolled localized growth.
+Much like symmetry, the outward edge of a normal mole is well defined

 COLOR VARIATION